 As a result, he is suspicious of lofty ideas or abstractions.

-Thinking isn’t work; it gets in the way of work.
+Thinking isn’t working; it gets in the way of work.

 The Technician isn’t interested in ideas; he’s interested in “how to do it.”